-Raniyah Copeland, 34, is the President and Chief Executive Officer of the Black AIDS Institute (BAI).
-Copeland previously served as Director of Programs for BAI the organization’s chief HIV prevention and treatment expert managing all HIV treatment, prevention and community mobilization training and engagement programs including the Black Treatment Advocates Network (BTAN), the African American HIV University (AAHU), and the Greater Than AIDS campaign.
+Raniyah Copeland, MPH is the President and Chief Executive Officer of the Black AIDS Institute (BAI).
+Copeland previously served as Director of Programs for BAI as the organization’s chief HIV prevention and treatment expert managing all HIV treatment, prevention and community mobilization training and engagement programs including the Black Treatment Advocates Network (BTAN), the African American HIV University (AAHU), and the Greater Than AIDS campaign.

 Prior to joining the staff of BAI, Copeland worked as a Crisis Case Manager at Beyond Shelter, a Reproductive Health Assistant for Planned Parenthood Pasadena, and the Executive Director of the Black Recruitment and Retention Center at the University of California, Berkeley.

 She earned a Bachelor of Arts in the fields of African American Studies and Public Health at the University of California, Berkeley, and a Master of Public Health from Charles Drew University of Medicine and Science.

 Copeland resides in South LA with her husband, Bryce, and two young children, Ahmad, 4, and Aydin, 1.

 She is a member of the Delta Sigma Theta Sorority, Inc., an AmeriCorp Alumni, and a Co-Founder of the African Black Coalition.
 “As a Black cis-woman and mother, my intersectionality informs how I center people living with HIV, queer people, Black trans women, and folks in the Black communities who are marginalized because of who they are,” says Copeland.